• Skip to main content

 You can also make the most divine little appetizers by filling petite phyllo shells with it and top with bacon.
 These are served hot and the recipe is simply called Pimento Cheese Appetizers.

 You can stir it in your grits.
+It's especially good in chicken and grits and fish and grits.

 You can top a burger with it.
 These Stuffed Burger Sliders are actually stuffed with none other!